 Altimmune to Participate at Two Upcoming Investor Conferences

-GAITHERSBURG, Md., May 08, 2023 (GLOBE NEWSWIRE) -- Altimmune, Inc. ALT, a clinical-stage biopharmaceutical company, today announced that members of the Company's management team will participate and be available for 1x1 meetings at the following investor conferences:
+/EIN News/ -- GAITHERSBURG, Md., May 08, 2023 (GLOBE NEWSWIRE) -- Altimmune, Inc. (Nasdaq: ALT), a clinical-stage biopharmaceutical company, today announced that members of the Company’s management team will participate and be available for 1x1 meetings at the following investor conferences:

 -